Starling226/conduit-manager/README.md

 | **ConduitQt.py** | Cross-Platform | Full-featured visual management & bulk deployment. |

 ---

-### ⚠️ Important Security Note
-During a **Fresh Deployment**, if a root password is provided in `servers.txt`, the application will use it to install your SSH public key (`id_conduit.pub`).
-Once the deployment is successful and the key is verified, the application will automatically strip the root password from your `servers.txt` file for security.

 ### Screenshot of the Conduit Manager Qt Application